b-lukaszuk/RJ_BS_eng/contents/comparisons_categ_data.md

 sc(s)
 ```

-the contingency table should contain zeros in some cells.
+Here, the contingency table should contain zeros in some cells.

 Below you may find a list of functions that I found useful (you may check them
 in [the docs](https://docs.julialang.org/en/v1/)).
 Of course you don't have to